-Weather, food, direction, relationships, sex, money, and identity… Now there’s an app for all that; anything you want in the click of a button.
-Instant happy highs, with a single ‘like.’
+We claim to be scared of AI, but we are the ones who are the Artificially intelligent.
+Weather, food, direction, relationships, sex, money, and identity… Anything you want is in the click of a button that exists in the echo-system.
+Instant happy highs can be hit with a single ‘like.’
 What’s the meaning of living when your phone can live for you?
 We’ve managed to erase what makes us apex predators, yet it’s now seen as non-progressive if we long for the “old days.”
-We’ve created fake leaders evolved from the amount of followers one may have; we’re digital disciples consuming bad meaningless stuff.
+We’ve created fake leaders evolved from the number of followers one may have; we’re digital disciples consuming bad meaningless stuff.

 3 out of 30 men between the ages of 28-34 identified with being a millennial